 If you decide to proceed with a consumer proposal, the Trustee will determine what a fair offer to your unsecured creditors will be.
 They will then be able to vote on whether they wish to accept the terms.
 If those creditors who are owned more than 50% of the debt vote to accept the proposal, then all are bound by its terms.
 This is a significant consumer proposal advantage as you do not need all unsecured creditors to agree for the proposal for it to be legally binding.

 Any garnishment of your wages by a creditor (such as the CRA) will be stopped at the time your filing is registered with the government.
 And all unsecured creditors will have to stop any collections actions they have against you as well.
 You will also not have to deal with calls from your creditors and collection agents as long as you make the proposal payments.
-All communication will be handled by the trustee.
+All communication will be handled by the Licensed Insolvency Trustee.

 Best of all?
 All future interest and penalties stop accumulating upon the filing of your Proposal.

 Because your monthly payments to your creditors are usually made over a five-year period (a time period that can be shortened by you if you are able to make additional payments over time), this provides you with more flexibility to cover your normal monthly living expenses